This post was updated in April 2019.

 The emotional response from a child who is unsure about when meals or snacks will be happening can build insecurity around food and eating.

-Insecurity can be seen in the following ways: rapid eating, preoccupation with food, frequent questioning about when and what is being served for meals, and “sneak eating”.
+Insecurity can be seen in the following ways: rapid eating, cravings for food, frequent questioning about when and what is being served for meals, and “sneak eating”.

 Promote rhythm in your child’s eating experiences by staying on time, balanced, and being predictable.
 And, of course, make sure you’re using a feeding style that promotes structure, boundaries and autonomy.